jkusa/ember-cli-clipboard/README.md

 - `clipboardText` - string value or action that returns a string to be copied
 - `clipboardTarget` - selector string of element from which to copy text
 - `clipboardAction` - string value of operation: `copy` or `cut` (default is copy)
+- `container` - selector string or element object of containing element.
+"For use in Bootstrap Modals or with any other library that changes the focus you'll want to set the focused element as the container value".
 - `delegateClickEvent` - clipboard.js defaults event listeners to the body in order to reduce memory footprint if there are hundreds of event listeners on a page.
 If you want to scope the event listener to the copy button, set this property to `false`
 - `buttonType` - string value of the button's [type attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#Attributes)